jarvisinc/PhilipsHueRemoteAPI/README.md

 #Philips Hue Remote Control API

-Sicne the Philips Hue [Portal API](http://developers.meethue.com/5_portalapi.html) is not released yet, this API is developed to server the very basic tasks of controlling Philips Hue light remotely.
+Sicne the Philips Hue [Portal API](http://developers.meethue.com/5_portalapi.html) is not yet released, this API is developed so that it is possible to control philips hue remotely.

-The work is based on this paper: [Hacking Lightbulbs: Security Evaluation of the Philips Hue Personal Wireless Lighting System](http://www.dhanjani.com/docs/Hacking%20Lighbulbs%20Hue%20Dhanjani%202013.pdf) by [Nitesh Dhanjani](http://www.dhanjani.com/about.html)
+The work is based on [Hacking Lightbulbs: Security Evaluation of the Philips Hue Personal Wireless Lighting System](http://www.dhanjani.com/docs/Hacking%20Lighbulbs%20Hue%20Dhanjani%202013.pdf) by [Nitesh Dhanjani](http://www.dhanjani.com/about.html)

-The API server is running on top of [flask](http://flask.pocoo.org/)
+The API server is running on top of [flask](http://flask.pocoo.org/) python web framework.

 ##REST Endpoint
-###/
+###/ (depreciated)
 Get the status of the light bulbs
-###/on
+###/on (depreciated)
 Turn on the light bulb
-###/off
+###/off (depreciated)
 Turn off the light bulb
 ###/api
-Transparent API POST (=official PUT API)
+Transparent API POST

+##Transparent API Layer (/api)
+This is a work in progress.
+It is aimed to support PUT/POST/GET
+ * PUT/POST works just like official API
+ * The response from PUT/POST is always 200.
+The call to the API endpoint discovered by the paper only give limited response
+ * GET will get all the current status of the Philips Hue bridge

 Example:
 ```